 Bizarrely, cooking something up in the kitchen – even if I can’t eat it – is really therapeutic to me.
 I like the distraction, the challenge and the fun of just mixing stuff up and seeing what happens.
 For example: would already dried unsweetened banana chips make it through a second round of cooking?
 I had to find out!

 So that’s what I did!
 I tossed the unsweetened banana chips with a little melted mixture of coconut oil, maple syrup and cinnamon.
 Then I spread them out on a baking tray and, well, baked them again!
-Now you lovely Autoimmune Paleo people can enjoy some nut-like crunch, without the nuts AND with a hint of maple and cinnamon.
+Now you lovely Autoimmune Protocol followers can enjoy some nut-like crunch, without the nuts AND with a hint of maple and cinnamon.
 You’re welcome!

-Since these do contain added sugar from maple syrup, these are going to be an occasional treat and they’re not for people who are just starting out on the Autoimmune Protocol or still in elimination phases.
+Since these do contain added sugar from maple syrup, these are going to be an occasional treat.
 But for a crispy crunchy cinnamon snack, look no further!

 For people asking about using your own dehydrated banana chips

 Yes, I’m sure you can use them.
 But they won’t come CLOSE to achieving the crunchy texture that makes my recipe awesome.
 Why?
 Because the way in which these unsweetened banana chips are made – dried super fast – is what makes them crunchy.
 Homemade versions are much, much softer.
 So if you’re after just the cinnamon flavor, then sub in your own chips.
 But if you want the crunch, I recommend you buy whatever unsweetened banana chips you can source from places that have a bulk bin – just read the ingredients first!